 Music and storytelling

 Another lovely time to use music is when reading a book.
 Many storybooks lend themselves beautifully to being sung.
-There’s a huge range of ‘singable’ books at Sound Thinking Australia (my favourite is this BEAUTIFUL and tear-jerking version of Puff the Magic Dragon) and there are often lots of great books based on songs at op-shops and discount stores.
+There’s a huge range of ‘singable’ books out there (my favourite is this BEAUTIFUL and tear-jerking version of Puff the Magic Dragon) and there are often lots of great books based on songs at op-shops and discount stores.
 If you are feeling brave, why not add your own little melody to a book written in rhyme?
 Try using a melody you know well, like Twinkle Twinkle Little Star and see if you can make it fit!

 What about recorded music?